BuiltByCharitha/Student-Fraudulent-Activity-Detection-using-Computer-Vision/README.md

-# Cellphone and Book Detection in Video Feed
+# Impersonation, Multiple face detection, eye tracking, Cellphone and Book Detection in Video Feed

 This project involves real-time video analysis for detecting cellphones and books using a standard laptop camera.
 It combines face recognition with object detection and provides warnings if certain objects are detected in the video feed.